helenmurugan/the-groomers-network/README.md

     - Initially the Images were not loading on the deployed project.
 To fix this I added {% load static %} tags to the top of each html template that requires an image to be loaded and corrected the image source Django syntax as follows src="{% static 'images/labrador.png' %}".

 ### Unfixed Bugs
+- Bio in Profile.
+Attempted to add Summernote Editor in order to fix this but it was not responsive and therefore removed it.
+- Not a bug exactly, but the photo quality is drammatically reduced when posting to the site.
+This would need to be improved for production.
 ---
 ## Technologies Used
 ### Languages